deaconn-net/react-google-analytics/README.md

 # React Google Analytics
-A small NPM package to handle inserting the scripts needed for Google Analytics to operate via a React component.
+A small NPM package to handle inserting scripts required for Google Analytics to send analytics via a React component.

 ## Usage
 ### Props